Wattle-eye: Diet

 The most important component in the diet of all species is insects, although spiders, millipedes and scorpions are also taken, and there are even records of small lizards being consumed.
 Amongst the insect prey, a number of different types are eaten: beetles, grasshoppers and other Orthoptera, flies, mosquitoes, wasps, termites, mantises and others.
 Members of this family forage either individually or in family groups.
 Some species will also join mixed species feeding flocks, which confers some foraging advantages.
 The different species and genera use a variety of methods to obtain prey, ranging from foliage-gleaning to flycatching.

 Conservation and threats

 One species, the banded wattle-eye, is considered threatened by human activities.
 The species has a restricted range in Cameroon which is vulnerable to forest clearance, and it is listed as endangered by the IUCN.
 Two other species are considered near-threatened, the Gabon batis and the white-fronted wattle-eye; both species are threatened by habitat loss.
 Some species are also very poorly known, and one species, the dark batis, was only identified as a species in 2006.

 Platysteiridae

+The family contains 32 species in 4 genera: